oblac/jodd-site/content/doc/performance.md

 **devoted** to code **optimization** and we have some significant experience, starting back since days of C and assembler.

-We are currently rewritting our benchmarks using JMH microbenchmark tool.
+We are currently rewriting our benchmarks using JMH microbenchmark tool.
 Please be patient until we publish the code and the results!
 {: .attn}